kratenko/lovem/journal/2022-07/07-what-is-a-virtual-machine-anyway.md

 ## Register Machines
 Most physical computers are register machines.
+At least those you will be thinking of.
 You are most likely using one right now to read this article.
-Virtual register machines use the same concepts, but not in physical hardware, but inside another computer as software.
+Virtual register machines use the same concepts, but not in physical hardware, instead inside another computer as software.
 This allows them to do some things a bit more flexible than a real hardware machine would.